arianiapalmer/reading-notes/Code201/Class13.md

 Local storage can store what type of data?
 How would you convert it to that type before storing?

-- Local storage can store a range of data types, refered to as JSON.
+- Local storage can store a range of data types, referred to as JSON.
 Included in that are strings, numbers, boolean, null, arrays, and objects.